mjg211/ph2rand/cran-comments.md

 * local Windows 10, R 4.0.4

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-* Maintainer: 'Michael Grayling <michael.grayling@newcastle.ac.uk>'

-  New submission

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.